bcgov/ckanext-sso/pages/keycloak_how_to.md

     - Only happen when a CKAN Organization or Group needs to be deleted and not renamed.
     - Requires the deletion of all 3 levels of privileges.

+1. Under **Manage**, Click **Groups**
+1. Search for the Group (case sensitve and all entries are lowercase)
+1. Click on the **Group**
+1. Click the **Delete** button
+1. Click **Delete** again on the popup to confirm you want to delete this group
+1. Repeat the above for the other Groups with the same name and different privileges.

 ## KEYCLOAK USER GROUP MEMBERSHIP
 The following is how to grant users to be Admin, Editors or Members of a CKAN Organization or Group.
+**Notes**:
++ Groups are assigned to Users, as Users cannot be assigned to Groups via the UI.
++ Removing Groups from Users, the Group does not highlight, but does when adding Groups.

 ### ADD A GROUP TO A USER
 1. Search and click  the **User**'s ID